rageworx/librawprocessor/README.md

-# librawprocessor #
+# librawprocessor (float32 version)#
-* A library for processing 16bit gray scaled medical RAW images.
+* A library for processing gray scaled medical RAW images.
-* Supports multi-platforms: Windows, Linux and MacOSX.
+* Supports multi-platforms: Windows, Linux and MacOS
-* Reading 8 to 16bit gray scaled RAW image and make its downscale window size into 8bit another RAW image, or reverse.
+* Reading 8 to 32bit any type of gray scaled RAW image and make its downscale window size into 8bit another RAW image, or reverse.

 ### This library supports these functions. ###
  1. RAW read by image size of height, width automatically calculated and padded with Zero.